Caroline Atherton Mason

 Caroline Atherton Briggs Mason (27 July 1823 – 13 June 1890) was an American poet whose works include Do They Miss Me At Home? and The King's Quest.
 Many of her poems became popular hymns in the Unitarian church.

 Early life

-Mason was born in Marblehead, Massachusetts, the daughter of physician Dr. Calvin Briggs and Rebecca Briggs.
+Mason was born in Marblehead, Massachusetts, the daughter of physician Dr. Calvin Briggs and Rebecca Monroe.
 She was educated at Bradford Academy in Bradford, Massachusetts, and began writing when quite young.
 In 1852, her family moved to Fitchburg, Massachusetts.

 Published works

 Her first poems were published in the Salem Register under the name "Caro".
 Mason was also published in The Congregationalist, The Liberal Christian, The Monthly Religious Magazine, The Independent and The Christian Union.
 She contributed largely to the hymnology of the Unitarian church, and her poetry generally is strong in the didactic element.

 She published a collection of poetry, Utterance: or Private Voices to the Public Heart in 1852 and a Sunday school story, Rose Hamilton in 1859.
 In 1891, she published Lost Ring and other Poems in 1891.

 She contributed largely to the hymnology of the Unitarian church, and her poetry generally is strong in the didactic element.